 Accreditation

-The Metallurgical Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org
+The Metallurgical Engineering program (B.S.) is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Materials, Metallurgical, Ceramics and similarly named Engineering Programs Criteria.

 Mission Statement